Introduction to Nashville to Gatlinburg Drive

 Stones River National Battlefield

 The Stones River National Battlefield memorializes the Battle of Stones River, one of the enormous and most significant wars of the American Civil War.
 The battle of Stones River in the winter of 1862 & 1863 took place over three days in Tennessee.
-The combined Union forces faced off against 81,000 combined Confederate forces to decide the fate of a young United States – if they won, there was a chance they would be able to end this bitter conflict.

 Nashville Shores Lakeside Resort

 There is a Nashville Shores Lakeside Resort, Tennessee, in Nashville.
-It was built in the 1960s and renovated many times since its opening.
+It was built in the 1960s and has been renovated many times since its opening.
 The resort is placed on the beaches of Old Hickory Lake and offers all kinds of water sports.

 Cumberland Mountain State Park